peterhinch/micropython-tft-gui/README.md

 In common with most displays, the top left hand corner of the display is (0, 0) with increasing values of x to the right, and increasing values of y downward.
 Display objects exist within a rectangular bounding box; in the case of touch sensitive controls this corresponds to the sensitive region.
-The location of the object is defined as the coordinates of the top left hand corner of the bounding box.
 Locations are defined as a 2-tuple (x, y).
+The location of an object is defined as the location of the top left hand corner of the bounding box.

 ### Colors